amirhossein-moloki/django-ecommerce-api/README.md

 sudo docker compose logs -f nginx
 ```

 Once the process is complete, you should be able to access your API at `https://yourdomain.com`.
+For local development, set `CERTBOT_ENABLED=false` and use `http://localhost` instead.

 ## 🔄 Day-to-Day Management